camunda/camunda-docs/docs/self-managed/tasklist-deployment/authentication.md

 On Tasklist startup, the user is created if they did not exist before.

-By default, two users are created:
+By default, three users are created:
 * Role `OWNER` with **userId**/**displayName**/**password** `demo`/`demo`/`demo`.
 * Role `USER` with **userId**/**displayName**/**password** `view`/`view`/`view`.
 * Role `OPERATOR` with **userId**/**displayName**/**password** `act`/`act`/`act`/.